Academic Regulations and Policies

 Commission, Wisconsin Equal Rights Division).

-annually informs students of the Family Educational Rights and Privacy Act
+University annually informs students of the Family Educational Rights and

-the institution intends to comply fully, was designated to protect the privacy
+intends to comply fully, was designated to protect the privacy of education records,

-of education records, to establish the right of students to inspect and review
+to establish the right of students to inspect and review their education

-their education records, and to provide guidelines for the correction of inaccurate
+records, and to provide guidelines for the correction of inaccurate or

 concerning alleged failures by the institution to comply with the act.

-in detail the procedures to be used by the institution for compliance with the
+explains in detail the procedures to be used by the institution for compliance

-provisions of the act.
-A copy of the policy may be obtained from the Office of
+with the provisions of the act.
+A copy of the policy may be obtained from the

-hereby designates the following student information as public or “directory
+University hereby designates the following student information as public or

-information.”
-Such information may be disclosed by the institution for any
+“directory information.”
+Such information may be disclosed by the institution

-purpose, at its discretion—name; address (home, local/campus, and email);
+for any purpose, at its discretion—name; address (home, local/campus, and

-telephone listings; date of birth/age; major/minor field of study;
+email); telephone listings; date of birth/age; major/minor field of study; participation

-participation in officially recognized activities and sports; weight and height
+in officially recognized activities and sports; weight and height of athletic

-of athletic team members; dates of attendance; full-time/part-time status;
+team members; dates of attendance; full-time/part-time status; photograph;

-photograph; registration course schedule; class level; academic level;
+registration course schedule; class level; academic level; degrees/academic

 parent/guardian/spouse; and educational institutions or agencies attended.